-The statement of accounts was authorised for issue by the Finance Director & Treasurer on 31 May 2017.
-There are no events after 31 March 2017 that need to be reflected in the financial statements or notes, events taking place after 31 May 2017 have not been considered.
+The statement of accounts was authorised for issue by the Finance Director & Treasurer on 26 July 2017.
+There are no events after 31 March 2017 that need to be reflected in the financial statements or notes.

 7 Borrowing

 The Authority undertakes long term borrowing, for periods in excess of one year, in order to finance its capital spending.
 During the year the Authority repaid a long term loan of £1.5m, leaving the total loans at year end at £28.0m.
 These are all provided by the Public Works Loans Board.
 There was no new borrowing in the year.